 Note: Understanding your DSO will help you with cash flow planning.

 Understanding your gross margins allows you to get a good measure of whether you’re pricing your products or services correctly, as well as to know if you’re spending too much on producing your products or services.
 Use the following calculation:

 Gross Margin = Revenue – Cost of Goods Sold) / Revenue

 We advise that all business owners should have an idea of the metrics mentioned above, however, each business is unique with its own key metrics!
 This is where having a partnership with a business advisor you trust can make all the difference...

 Most business owners will say they know their Gross margin, but the above calculation can show that not all costs are always taken into account.

 A good business advisor will be able to give guidance on what goals (financial, and non-financial) you should set, and how to measure them, by referring to the overall goals set out in your business plan.
-If you would like to chat with your local RightWay Business Partner simply get in touch by clicking here.
+If you would like to chat with your local RightWay Business Advisor (who we call Business Partners - as they are there to partner with you to achieve successful outcomes) simply get in touch.

 Write your business plan down!

 If you don’t write your business plan down then you’re wasting your time.
 Your business plan should include goals, metrics, and task lists that will assist you in achieving your goals.
 It’s vital your plan is written down as this allows you to easily: